Japan

 Day 9

 • Our day began by tapping into our primal selves with with a samurai sword class at Mugai-Ryu Suimoukai Honbu Dojo.
 Technically, the activity was called Iaido-Katana Sword Techniques of Mugairyu Discipline located in Nihonbashi Dojo.
-We arrived slightly late as it was hard to find the exact place, but we finally spotted the program leader waited outside the doorway and waving us in.
 It was a cool and rainy morning.
+We arrived slightly late as it was hard to find the exact place, but we finally spotted the program leader waiting outside the doorway and waving us in.
 We made our way upstairs where we watched a 5 minute video on the history of Iaido and what we would be learning that day.
 We changed into traditional Mugairyu clothing, strapped katanas (swords) to our belt, and learned 2 routines to go through (sword drawing, return practice, quick strike, etc).
 Once we practiced the routines, we were then judged on our technique and the “story” our routine told.
 Thankfully, we both passed the test and were presented with certificates at the end of the class.
-We also learned samurai etiquette (how to bow properly), slicing of moist tatami sheet.
+We also learned samurai etiquette (how to bow properly), and slicing of moist tatami sheet.
 The experience lasted 2 hours and the time flew by.

 • We then made our way to a sock-making company who had been in business for almost 300 years.
 The Nihonbashi Artisan Experience of Shoemaking at Oonoya Sohonten taught us all about the history of Kabukis, the special socks that are made, and the emperors family.
 It was a niche business, and interesting to see the handmade socks made for all types of people.